-Best of all, we saw them grow closer as siblings and have FUN with school.
-We did school until the end of May and took a break in June to enjoy the summer.
-It was really nice to have those weeks to slowly ease into what homeschool would look like for our family.
+Best of all, we saw them grow closer as siblings, and they had fun with school.
+We finished school that May and enjoyed the summer.
+It was nice to have those weeks to slowly ease into and discover what homeschooling would look like for our family.

 We officially started our new homeschool year in July.
 I have a second grader, a kindergartener, and a toddler (who will still attend preschool two mornings a week).
 We are about three weeks in, and so far, so good…I think.
 Just kidding!
 It’s been great.

 We are learning new rhythms and routines, giving and receiving grace, when to push through, and when to take it slow.
 I loved all of it.
 I love seeing my kids learn new things and knowing I was a part of that.